Pickings (film): Critical response

-Gary Goldstein with the Los Angeles Times gave the film a very positive review, writing "The visually arresting, wickedly entertaining crime drama "Pickings" marks an impressive narrative feature directing debut."
+Gary Goldstein with the Los Angeles Times gave the film a very positive review, writing: "The visually arresting, wickedly entertaining crime drama Pickings marks an impressive narrative feature directing debut."

 Maitland McDonagh with the Film Journal praised Morgan's directorial style but was critical of the film's handling of its original characters, writing "it's dazzling and all the more impressive because it was executed on an incredibly low budget.
 What it isn't especially strong on is original characterization.
 Price's Jo is impressively tough and convincingly wounded, but she's a still a variation on Kill Bill's lethal bride."

-Wesley Lara with Hidden Remote Magazina gave the film a favorable review, but criticized some of the characters in the film as "off-the walls crazy" and "a little cheesy".
+Wesley Lara with Hidden Remote magazine gave the film a favorable review, but criticized some of the characters in the film as "off-the walls crazy" and "a little cheesy".
 She wrote: "Pickings will definitely not be a film for everyone.
 This film is incredibly unapologetic in its presentation and homage to previous westerns and noir films and that may turn some people off.
-It’s not an insult, it’s just a fact of life.
+It's not an insult, it's just a fact of life.
 However, the sheer creativity and passion behind this project is undeniable, from its gorgeous cinematography and lighting to its energetic acting (along with an accolade-worthy performance from Elyse Price) to its character driven story.
 Usher Morgan wanted to create a film that was equals parts completely badass and substance with a fun and emotional oddball of a western/noir hybrid."